wp-plugins/related-noise/readme.txt

 = Installing Related Noise =

 1. Upload `related-noise` to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plug-in through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==

 = How do I use this plugin? =

-Go to `Related Noise` menu at the left and fill the form fields.
+Go to `Related Noise` menu at the left and fill the form fields like FeedId and Access Token

 = How do I use the shortcode? =

-After creating a record then you can use shortcode where you want like posts, pages, and widget.`
+After entering FeedId and Access Token, you can add shortcode [relatednoise] on your posts, pages, and widget.`

 == Screenshots ==

-1. The complete plug-in with all sections collapsed.
+1. Fields which is required to be filled in order to use this Plugin.

 == Changelog ==

 = 1.0 =
-* Renamed plugin to `Related Noise`
+* Published plug-in `Related Noise`

 == Upgrade Notice ==

 = 1.0 =
 This version is the official release.

 == Future Development ==
-* Admin panel localization